Occupational Health and Safety Code

 An employer and a blaster must ensure that leg wires in blast holes are

-(a) not more than 600 millimetres above ground level, and
+(a) at least 600 millimetres above ground level, and

 494(2)